wavefrontHQ/docs/pages/doc/wavefront_spring_boot_faq.md

 ### How do I ensure I send data to the same account all the time (across multiple machines and deployments)?
 * If you are just trying out Wavefront, see [Manage Service Accounts](accounts.html#service-accounts) to create a service account that has a static token for reporting.
 Once you have the token, add it to the `application.properties` file.
-* If you want to use Wavefront in a larger deployment, sign-up for a Wavefront trial at [www.wavefront.com](https://www.wavefront.com) and see [Manage Service Accounts](accounts.html#service-accounts) to learn how to create a service account.
+* If you want to use Wavefront in a larger deployment, sign up for [a Wavefront trial] (https://tanzu.vmware.com/observability) and see [Manage Service Accounts](accounts.html#service-accounts) to learn how to create a service account.
 Next, add the token and URL to the `application.properties` file.
 We can help you with sizing and designing large-scale collection architectures for metrics, histograms, and traces.
-Reach out to us on [Slack](https://www.wavefront.com/slack-us) and join the #springboot public channel for more information.
+Reach out to us on [Slack](www.wavefront.com/join-public-slack) and join the #springboot public channel for more information.

 ### How do I set up an email/password login to the account?